By Deb Smith

 It should not only require such teaching, but it should also set a baseline for a meaningful amount of instruction, enough to make it meaningful to students.
 The curriculum guidelines should address awareness of atrocities based on race, ethnicity or religion and can be incorporated in social studies and language arts classes.

-I’ve been told by many state representatives that Pennsylvania school districts dislike mandates, but this is one the state should impose and educators should embrace.
+I’ve been told by many state representatives that Pennsylvania school districts dislike mandates, but this is one that the state should impose and educators should embrace.

 If you have the ability to, you can email, call or write your state legislators.
 You can find out who they are here- https://www.legis.state.pa.us/cfdocs/legis/home/findyourlegislator/